The Emotional Effects of Movies

 One key aspect of this field is the role of mirror neurons.
 These neurons fire both when an individual performs an action and when they observe someone else performing the same action.
 In the context of film viewing, mirror neurons are thought to play a crucial role in empathy and understanding others' actions and emotions, thereby enhancing our emotional connection with the characters and the story.

-Empathic and highly sensitive people connect deeply with a character's struggles and carry the film's emotional impact long after the credits roll.
+Empathic and highly sensitive people tend to connect deeply with a character's struggles and carry the film's emotional impact long after the credits roll.

-Plain and simple, disturbing media feeds inertia, anxiety, and depression, a concerning reality we must be aware of.
+Plain and simple, disturbing media can feed our inertia, anxiety, and depression, a concerning reality we must be aware of.

-Are they contributing to mental, emotional and spiritual well-being or degrading it and filling us with lukewarm, paralyzing fear?
+Are we choosing content that contributes to mental, emotional, and spiritual well-being, or are we degrading it and filling ourselves with lukewarm, paralyzing fear?

 Video Update, ‘Ruth’ gets accepted to Yale University.